 Then we have to grate the carrots.
 You can use a hand grater or a good processor.
 The main thing to note is to use the thicker grate.

-Same if grating using a food processor, use the large grating blade. if there is no option for large grating, then may be best to grate by hand.
+It is the same if grating using a food processor.
+Use the large grating blade. if there is no option for large grating, then it may be best to grate by hand.

 Saute & Cook Carrots

 Now add the milk to the same pan and let the milk (with the carrots) come to a boil.
-Then lower the heat to medium flame, and let the it cook.
+Then, lower the heat to medium flame and let it cook.

 Now add the sugar to the halwa.
 The sugar will release water and make the halwa a little liquidy.
 Cook until the halwa becomes dry again.